sarahciston/codingcare/posts/guide.md

-I've learned that building communities through creative code, developing an ethics of coding care means to me a focus on … the scrappy: imperfect, iterative, vulnerable the collaborative: co-teaching & co learning, embedded and situated, accounting for hierarchy, with and for community the embodied and entangled: meeting people where they are, with the material and experiences they have, merging theory and content with code and practice. choosing and sharing tools that are ethically and conceptually grounded
+I've learned that building communities through creative code, developing an ethics of coding care means to me a focus on …
+* the scrappy: imperfect, iterative, vulnerable
+* the collaborative: co-teaching & co learning, embedded and situated, accounting for hierarchy, with and for community
+* the embodied and entangled: meeting people where they are, with the material and experiences they have, merging theory and content with code and practice. choosing and sharing tools that are ethically and conceptually grounded

-I have learned that persistence is a rhythm, not a slog.
-That I can hold my pedagogy and my programming more loosely and they both become more pleasurable.
-And when I foreground care and connection the rest happens.
+I have learned that **persistence is a rhythm, not a slog.** That **I can hold my pedagogy and my programming more loosely and they both become more pleasurable**.
+And **when I foreground care and connection the rest happens.**

 For me, seeing students who thought they hated code return the next semester referring to themselves as coders—seeing them share projects that express a distinctive critical voice—affirms for me the importance of this kind of community and this combination of intersectional and interdisciplinary tactics for learning.
 And I’m starting to see the impacts it can have on their views of algorithmic systems and potential alternate futures.